Hi there, I am a PhD student and Minerva Scholar at the University of Glasgow.

 I also had fun helping out at the Glasgow Science Festival 2024!

-Academic Experience
+Academic roles

 I have held a variety of academic positions, including my current role as Minerva Scholar (entry-level research and teaching position), and previous roles as an SSPS Project Lead (to improve a second-year undergraduate computing course) and general Teaching Assistant.

-In terms of other academic service, I am organising the 29th Postgraduate Combinatorial Conference (PCC 2025) in Glasgow, am a member of the British Combinatorial Committee (BCC) and the School’s Learning & Teaching Committee.
-In the past, I have supported the University of Zurich’s Blockchain Center as a voluntary Research Engineer, represented my undergraduate cohort to the School of Computing Science and the School of Mathematics and Statistics as a Class Rep, and acted as a Peer Assisted Learning Mentor for new undergraduate computing students.
+In the past, I have supported the University of Zurich’s Blockchain Center as a voluntary Research Engineer, represented my undergraduate cohort to the School of Computing Science and the School of Mathematics and Statistics as a Class Rep and acted as a Peer Assisted Learning Mentor for new undergraduate students.

-Industry Experience
+Industry experience

-Other Activities
+Other activities

-I thought I would end up in the space industry and was very active in GU Orbit, a University society for near-space and orbital projects.
+I thought I would end up in the space industry and was very active in GU Orbit, a society for near-space and orbital projects.
 At the time, I also had the chance to join a European Space Agency project for rocket science.

 These days, I am probably either repairing things at Repair Cafe Glasgow, working on a design or diy project, or exploring the Scottish highlands and islands.